Mahindra EPC Irrigation Ltd Directors Report.

 3. Issue of shares (including sweat equity shares) to employees of the Company under any scheme save and except ESOS referred to in this Report.

-5. There were no material changes and commitments, if any, affecting the financial position of the Company which have occurred between the end of the financial year and the date of this Report.
+6. There were no material changes and commitments, if any, affecting the financial position of the Company which had occurred between the end of the financial year and the date of this Report.

 Particulars of Employees

-Particulars of employees as required under Section 197 of the Act read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is annexed to this Report and marked as Annexure III (B) and (C).
-In accordance with the provisions of Section 136 of the Act, the Annual Report and Accounts are being sent to all the Members of the Company excluding the aforesaid information and the said particulars will be made available on request and also made available for inspection at the Registered Office of the Company.
+Particulars of employees as required under Section 197 of the Act read with Rule 5(2) and 5(3) of the Rules of 2014 are annexed to this Report and marked as Annexure III (B) and (C).
+In accordance with the provisions of Section 136 of the Act, this Report and Accounts are being sent to all the Members of the Company excluding the aforesaid information and the said particulars will be made available on request and also made available for inspection at the Registered Office of the Company.
 Any Member interested in obtaining such particulars may write to the Company Secretary at the Registered Office of the Company.